-Choosing the right 3D printer for your project depends largely on your goals.
-Check out these descriptions and comparisons of our 3D printings options, or if you’re still unsure, contact us and a member of the Sears think[box] team can advise you.
+Choosing the right 3D printer for your project depends mainly on your goals.
+Check out these descriptions and comparisons of our 3D printing options.
+If you’re still unsure, contact us and a member of the Sears think[box] team can advise you.

 0.001” (0.030 mm)

 (0.127 - 0.241 mm)

 (± 0.200 mm)

 |Glass Transition (Tg) (Warping) Temperature||140-149 °F||ABS - 226 °F

 ABS-PC - 257 °F

 See Material Data Sheet for HDT (heat deflection temp)